Azure/k8s-set-context/README.md

           kubelogin --version
 ```

-### Non-Admin User Example
+### az cli Non-Admin Example

-If you are executing this Action as a non-admin user, you need to toggle the optional `use-kubelogin` Action input to `true` for it to work.
+If you are executing this Action using az cli as a non-admin user, you need to toggle the optional `use-kubelogin` Action input to `true` for it to work.

 ```yaml
 - uses: azure/login@v1